Ivujivik: Demographics

 In 2001, 285 of the 298 (about 96%) persons were considered aboriginal.
 As with many Inuit villages, there is a large youth contingent.
 In 2006, 42.9% of the population was below the age of fifteen.
 The median age was 19.1.

 In 2001, unemployment was at 18.2 percent.
 The median income for the same census was $14,624 (in Canadian dollars.)
 72 percent of the workforce walked or biked to work.

 Education

 The Kativik School Board operates the Nuvviti School.

+In 1980 there was a community boycott against the Kativik School Board as people in the community disliked the James Bay Agreement and therefore shunned the school district as they perceived it as close to the people who accepted the agreement.
+That year, the government of Quebec planned to open its own school there.